N/A

 MBA programs are advanced and best suited for those with a strong business background.
 They're quite challenging and involve a deep dive into business strategies.
 On the other hand, MiM programs are at a medium level, less intense, and perfect for beginners in business studies.

 MBA degrees can be pricey, costing as much as $100,000 in tuition fees.
-On the other hand, MiM programs are more budget-friendly, with an average tuition fee of around $40,000, making them about half the cost of an MBA.
+On the other hand, MiM vs MBA programs show that MiM degrees are more budget-friendly, with an average tuition fee of around $40,000, making them about half the cost of an MBA.

 For instance, let's take a look at the tuition fees of some universities to get a better understanding.